open-source-labs/DenoGres/developerReadMe.md

-If `vendor` is giving issues that cannot be solved immediately, removing `"importMap": "./vendor/import_map.json"` line in `deno.json` will disable vendor and depdendency resolution will revert to Deno defaults.
+If `vendor` is giving issues that cannot be solved immediately, removing `"importMap": "./vendor/import_map.json"` line in `deno.json` will disable vendor and dependency resolution will revert to Deno defaults.

 It may be useful to regenerate the entire `vendor` directory (should not be done if it can be helped).
 The steps to do this with the current dependencies are: